-1. The Chief Advancement Officer (CAO) will serve as UNCSA’s Empowered Official as defined in the International Traffic in Arms Regulations (22 CFR § 120.25).
-In the event the CAO cannot legally serve as the Empowered Official, the Vice Chancellor for Finance and Administration will serve as the Empowered Official.
+1. The Executive Vice Chancellor and Provost (EVCP) will serve as UNCSA’s Empowered Official as defined in the International Traffic in Arms Regulations (22 CFR § 120.25).
+In the event the EVCP cannot legally serve as the Empowered Official, the Vice Chancellor for Finance and Administration will serve as the Empowered Official.

-2. The Empowered Official is authorized to sign export license applications or other requests for approval on behalf of UNCSA and will have overall responsibility for the University’s compliance w/ this policy and any other applicable laws and regulations.
+2. The Empowered Official is authorized to sign export license applications or other requests for approval on behalf of UNCSA and will have overall responsibility for the University’s compliance with this policy and any other applicable laws and regulations.